giantswarm/konfigure-operator/README.md

 Currently on Flux GitRepository sources are supported that should point to assembled Giant Swarm config repositories.

 The `.flux.gitRepository` section should contain the `.name` and `.namespace` of the Flux GitRepository resource to fetch.

-The `.flux.service.url` field can point to any Flux `source-contoller` service URL.
-If not set, it is defaulted to the standard Flux deployment: `source-controller.flux.svc`.

 ###### Temporarily disabling reconciliation of generated config maps and secret